poslogica/generalscripts/scripts/windows/patching/patch-software-windows.md

 ## Script Details

-- The script uses a hardcoded version of `winget`.
-It checks for the existence of the specified `winget.exe` before proceeding.
+- The script uses `winget.exe` from the system PATH for maximum compatibility with any installed version.
 - Updates all applications with available updates.
 - Logs all actions to a timestamped log file located in the directory `C:\tools\patching\logs\`.
 - Ensures that the log directory exists and creates it if necessary.